Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Makkusu: I didn't make it.
 Its I made from tech that I found under my house(the hole Minia/Airiona created).
 A lot of it was unfinished All I did was make a few modifications

+		Makkusu: I call it an Elimter.
+Normally a cyber.beast would be able to synergize with a cybervator thanks to thier tail.
+Since everbody including cybervators evovled from plants I used a plant to act as the cyber.beast[1](https://www.msn.com/en-us/news/technology/mit-researchers-create-a-robot-houseplant-that-moves-on-its-own/ar-BBQxhMh),[2]( https://www.theverge.com/2018/7/12/17563688/robot-plant-hybrid-hexa-vincross-succulent ).

+		:so you are basicly sending commands to a beserk cyber.beast a green/black cybervator.
+So it basicly makes you like a Xybrid. other.person: what how.

+		Max: <Will you see I can also hyperlink with other cybervator see what they are thinking and send comands as well.>

+		other.person: you just hyperlinked to me with out a fist bump.

+		Max: no I did, during the fight(geting blood) / I did it using the right vibration frequency

 		Airiona: This must be the(tech lost to time) lost technology from thousands of years ago Xenos was telling.
 Haha who Cybervators realy are a ~~cancer~~(find new word) to the world

 	- Makkusu's team is formed